Come meet us at our next event!

 Join us for our weekly Wednesday Storytime!
 Storytime starts at 10am and will run for about 30 minutes.
 This is perfect for ages 1-4.

-Saturday Storytime & Author Signing with Lesley O'Connell
+Saturday Storytime with the Music Mermaid & Author Signing with Lesley O'Connell

 Author Signing with Lesley O'Connell 3pm-4pm